rstraub/rstraub.github.io/_drafts/how-to-name-interfaces-and-abstract-classes.md

 ---
 layout: post
-title: "Why You Should Avoid Impl's, Abstracts and IThingies 🏷"
+title: "How to Properly Name Interfaces, Abstract Classes and Their Implentations 🏷"
 author: Roy Straub
-categories: []
+categories: [Software Design]
-tags: []
+tags: [OOP, Naming]
 image: assets/images/construction.jpg
-description: ""
+description: "Naming Abstract Types and their implementations is difficult.
+Learn why you should avoid names like IAbstractions, ThingyImpl or AbstractThing."
 featured: true
 hidden: false
 comments: true
 ---

-stuff.
+Naming Abstract Types and their implementations is difficult.
+Learn why you should avoid names like IAbstractions, ThingyImpl or AbstractThing.

 ## Naming is Hard, Naming Abstract Types is Even Harder